AdharVerma/staticValidation/policy/README.md

 This Rego policy validates CompositeResourceDefinition (XRD) objects in Crossplane to ensure the Kbase, added for AI chatbot claim generator, is following the standards.

-It checks that the first letter of spec.names.kind is "X" and spec.claimNames.kind starts with an uppercase letter.
-A helper function, valid_claim_names(name), uses a regex to validate the uppercase requirement.
 It checks that the metadata.annotations has the following parameters:

 - docs.allianz.io/description: |				# paragraph (multiline)
 -	docs.allianz.io/usecases: |				    # hyphened statements of possible usecases